ob0117/Bayesian-Learning-Nengo/README.md

 - $\mu_{\text{prior}}, \sigma_{\text{prior}}^2$ are prior beliefs over the weight
 - $\tau$ is a time constant that controls the tendency to drift toward the priors by default

 In essence, these equations are extensions of the classical **Delta rule**, which updates weights based on an error signal and learning rate.
 In this Bayesian version, rather than using a fixed learning rate, the update is scaled by a coefficient that represents how uncertain the synapse is about its weight.
-When there is little tendency to update, values will naturally drift toward the priors, dictated by $\tau$.
+When _information is received_, i.e. presynaptic activity $x_i$ is high, the weight will update in correspondence with the level of uncertainty.
+In the absence of information, the values will naturally tend to drift toward the prior values, controlled by $\tau$.

 ---